Got pulled over for a damaged license plate light?

 Now, let’s explore how a license plate light bulb is replaced from the inside.

-Here’s how a mechanic will access and replace your tag lights from inside the trunk:
+Here are the installation steps a mechanic would take to access and replace your tag lights from inside the trunk:

-Step 1: Pop the Trunk and Remove the Fasteners
+Step 1: Open the Trunk and Take Out the Fasteners

-The trunk liner in your vehicle is secured with plastic fasteners that resemble screws or bolts.
+The trunk liner in your vehicle is held in place with plastic fasteners that resemble screws or bolts.

-The mechanic will open the trunk lid and use a screwdriver to remove the fasteners attached to the trunk liner (or trim piece) to access the bulb.
-While doing this, the mechanic will store the removed screws in a box to prevent them from getting misplaced.
+The mechanic will access the license plate light assembly by opening the trunk lid and removing the trunk liner or trim piece with a trim tool.
+While doing this, they’ll store the removed screws in a box to keep them from being misplaced.

 Step 2: Unscrew the Bulb Bases

-They’ll locate the bases of your tag lights (white or tan colored) attached to thick black wire behind your vehicle.
-The mechanic will grip the base or use pliers to turn them counterclockwise and loosen them.
-Next, they’ll pull the base from the vehicle’s ports to access the light bulb.
+They’ll find the bases of your tag lights connected to thick black wires.
+Using their hands or a pair of pliers, the mechanic will turn them counterclockwise and loosen them.
+Once they’re loose, they’ll pull the bases from the vehicle’s ports to access the light bulb.

 Step 3: Remove the Old Bulb

-They’ll remove the old bulbs by pulling them out from their bases.
-If the bulbs are secured with plastic or metal tabs, they’ll press these tabs down to release them from the bulb housing.
+They’ll remove the old bulbs by pulling them out from the bulb socket.
+If the bulbs are secured with plastic or metal tabs, they’ll press these tabs down to release them from the housing.

 Step 4: Install the New Bulb

-The mechanic will wear protective gloves to install the new light bulb and align the prongs with the socket holes to ensure the new bulb fits securely.
+The mechanic will install the replacement bulb and align its connectors with the socket holes to ensure the new bulb fits securely in the light assembly.

 Step 5: Test the New Lights

-Before reattaching the bases, the mechanic will start your car and turn on the lights to check if the new bulb lights up.
+Before reattaching the bases, your automotive mechanic will start your car and turn on the headlight to check if the new bulb lights up.
 If it doesn’t, they’ll check the wiring harness and fuse.

 Step 6: Reattach the Bases and Fasteners

-Finally, they’ll screw the bases clockwise (to the right side) to secure them, align the trunk liner with the vehicle’s body and reattach the trim piece with fasteners.
+The mechanic will then reassemble the light assembly, align the trunk liner with the vehicle’s body, and reattach the trim piece with fasteners.

-How Much Does License Plate Light Replacement Cost?
+How Much Does a License Plate Light Replacement Cost?

-Check out the answers to some commonly asked questions about license plate lights.
+Here are answers to some frequently asked questions about number plate light replacement:

 1. What Are the Symptoms of a Failing License Plate Light?